 Compare and contrast writing shows how two or more things are both alike and different.
 Writer uses compare and contrast signal words to describe two or more things.

-Com mon comparing key r signal words and phrases
+Like Common comparing key signal words and phrases Like Same

-Like Same too

 similar in the same way as

-most important have in common the same as
+most important - the same as

 similarly alike as well as

 both just like

 Common contrasting key signal words and phrases

-Mat
+Г

 Although Yet whereas

 however but while

 differ instead unless

 unlike on the contrary contrary to

-in contrast in contrast even though on the other hand
+in contrast even though on the other hand

-the reserve different
+the reserve the reserve different